-Risk Management for Greek-Lettered Organizations
+Risk Management Policy for Greek-Lettered Organizations

 Alcohol and Drugs

-- The possession, sale, use or consumption of alcoholic beverages, in the Towers Living Learning Center, during a fraternity event, in any situation sponsored or endorsed by the chapter, or in any event an observer would associate with the fraternity, or in any apartment or house in which several members reside or occupy, must be in compliance with any and all applicable laws of the state, province, county, city, and Duquesne University, and must comply with either Bring Your Own Beverage (BYOB) or Third Party Vendor guidelines.
+- The possession, sale, use or consumption of ALCOHOLIC BEVERAGES, in the Towers Living Learning Center, during a fraternity event, in any situation sponsored or endorsed by the chapter, or in any event an observer would associate with the fraternity, or in any apartment or house in which several members reside or occupy, must be in compliance with any and all applicable laws of the state, province, county, city, and Duquesne University, and must comply with either Bring Your Own Beverage (BYOB) or Third Party Vendor guidelines.

-- No alcoholic beverage may be purchased through chapter funds nor may the purchase of same for members or guests be undertaken or coordinated by any member in the name of or on behalf of the chapter.
+- No alcoholic beverage may be purchased through or with chapter funds nor may the purchase of same for members or guests be undertaken or coordinated by any member in the name of or on behalf of the chapter.
 The purchase or use of a bulk quantity or common sources(s) of alcoholic beverages for members or guests by any member of a fraternity, for example kegs or cases, in the name of, or on behalf of, the chapter is also prohibited.

 - No members, collectively or individually, shall purchase for, serve to, or sell alcoholic beverages to any minor.
 Duquesne University defines a minor as any individual under the age of 21 who is prohibited from consuming alcohol legally.